eeedWard/SemSeg/996_AMOD18_SemSeg.md

 </div>

 ## Semantic Segmentation
-What is semseg?
+Short introduction on what is semseg.

 ## Network
-### Idealisation
+### Aim
+How we wanted it to be (lightweight, fast, well trained).. but we couldnt because we didn't have labelled images... so we used the ICNET

 ### Network architecture
+ICNET description

 ## Implementation

+What happends when we use the algorithm
-img from duckiebot --> analyse on laptop
+A docker container is sent ... --> img from duckiebot --> analyse on laptop --> show image....

+* step 1
+* step 2
+* step 3

 ## AIDO challenge framework
 As part of the project, we created an AIDO challenge framework where you can upload your segmentation algorithm and receive a performance score.